bobhunk/edupulse-analytics-system/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Authors
-- Robert Tumushiime - MSc Data Science Student, UCU
+- Bob Robert Tumushiime - MSc Data Science Student, Uganda Christian University

 ## Acknowledgments
 - Uganda Christian University
 - Faculty of Science and Technology
-- Object Oriented Programming Course Instructors